 As the Founding Principal of Metropolitan Urban Design (MUD) Workshop, she is currently leading the development of the Comprehensive Plan for the City of Easton; two Brownfield Opportunity Area plans in Upper Manhattan and the South Bronx; a museum expansion plan in Palm Beach, FL and site-specific zoning studies in Brooklyn.

 Prior to MUD Workshop, Pandey managed and designed several urban and public-realm projects.
 Chief among them are the Fordham Plaza Conceptual Master Plan, which was awarded $10 million in TIGER grants; the Sherman Creek Waterfront Esplanade Master Plan, and the East River Blueway Plan.

 These projects offer planning and design solutions for community based programming, innovative green design, and increased public access in heavy infrastructure and industrial contexts.
 Her continued involvement in projects and neighborhoods over time, is a commitment to taking ideas from plans to implementation.
 The Sunset Park Industrial Waterfront, for instance, which attracted $1.2M in implementation funds, saw her closely involved for over four years.

-Shachi holds a Master’s degree in City Planning (Urban Design) and a Certificate in Real Estate Design and Development from the School of Design, UPenn where she was also the recipient of the Dean’s Scholarship.
-She has guest lectured at UPenn, CCNY and Fordham University and taught as visiting faculty at GSAPP, NYU, Pratt and Universidad De LaSalle in Bogotá.
+Shachi holds a Master’s degree in City Planning (Urban Design) and a Certificate in Real Estate Design and Development from the School of Design, UPenn.
+She is an Adjunct Assistant Professor at Columbia GSAPP and has taught at NYU, the Pratt Institute and internationally at Universidad De LaSalle in Bogotá.

 FORMER STUDIO TEAM MEMBERS